-This is why it is essential only to consider drinking caffeine in a pre workout supplement when you are entirely sure that you can work out with no jitters and without the risk of adrenal fatigue.
+Drinking too much caffeine in your pre workout supplements can cause adrenal fatigue, amongst other health issues.
 Adrenal fatigue is a serious issue that can be induced through too much caffeine intake.

 According to a study which was published in Advances in Integrative Medicine,